Cape Otway Lightstation is the oldest surviving and most important lighthouse in mainland Australia.

-CAPE Otway Lightstation is the oldest, surviving lighthouse in mainland Australia.
-The light, which has been in continuous operation since 1848, is perched on towering sea cliffs where Bass Strait and the Southern Ocean collide.
+Built in 1848, the lighthouse perches on towering sea cliffs where Bass Strait and the Southern Ocean collide.

-For thousands of immigrants, after many months at sea, Cape Otway was their first sight of land after leaving Europe.
+For many thousands of 19th century migrants, who spent months travelling to Australia by ship, Cape Otway was their first sight of land after leaving Europe.

-The iconic lighthouse is the highlight of the Great Ocean Road, but there’s so much more to see and do within the Lightstation grounds.
+Surrounded by the rich habitats and abundant wildlife of the Great Otway National Park, this iconic tourist attraction is the highlight of the Great Ocean Road, but there’s so much more to see and do within the Lightstation’s heritage precinct.

 You can go inside the lighthouse, staff are awesome, the aboriginal cultural site was very informative.Phillip

 Exhilarating experience, lovely views, great to visit inside the lighthouse.Jennifer